Key Takeaways

 Looking for an easier way to fill out Form 8949?
 Crypto tax software like CoinLedger can help.

 With CoinLedger, you can connect to your wallets and exchanges and import your transactions in minutes!
-Once you’re done, you can download completed IRS forms like Form 8949!
+Once you’re done, you'll have a complete record of your cost basis across wallets and exchanges, and you can download completed IRS forms like Form 8949!

 Get started with a free CoinLedger account today.